ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 The default environment variables (e.g. Neo4j version, container name, etc.) are stored in `scripts/vars.sh`.
 Adjust these as you see fit.

-## Generating and loading the data set

-### Generating the data set

-The data sets need to be generated and preprocessed before loading it to the database.
-To generate such data sets, use the [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop)'s `CsvComposite` serializer classes with the `LongDateFormatter` date formatter:
-## Configuration

-The default environment variables (e.g. Neo4j version, container name, etc.) are stored in `scripts/vars.sh`.
-Adjust these as you see fit.

-## Generating and loading the data set

-### Generating the data set

-The data sets need to be generated and preprocessed before loading it to the database.
-To generate such data sets, use the [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop)'s `CsvComposite` serializer classes with the `LongDateFormatter` date formatter:
-## Configuration

-The default environment variables (e.g. Neo4j version, container name, etc.) are stored in `scripts/vars.sh`.
-Adjust these as you see fit.

-## Generating and loading the data set

-### Generating the data set

-The data sets need to be generated and preprocessed before loading it to the database.
-To generate such data sets, use the [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop)'s `CsvComposite` serializer classes with the `LongDateFormatter` date formatter:
 ## Generating the data set

 The Neo4j implementation expects the data to be in `composite-projected-fk` CSV layout, without headers and with quoted fields.